jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 the confidence in the SNP calling is very low.

-As a strategy to try and reduce cross-mapping, I came up with the idea to map the production dataset to a 'super-reference' of all relevent species of a genus (including the target species of interest), and then only genotype on the section of the super-reference including the target species of interest.
+As a strategy to try and reduce cross-mapping, I came up with the idea to map the production dataset to a 'super-reference' of all relevant species of a genus (including the target species of interest), and then only genotype on the section of the super-reference including the target species of interest.
 The predicted effect would be reads from off-target reads would be attracted to